 Most currency received in payment is immediately deposited in the banking system.
 For the vast majority of bills in circulation that were "current" or nearly so, people might very well ignore the tiny tax due at the next deposit date when accepting cash.
-Since merchants would make most of the currency deposits, they might take the trouble to collect the carry tax on imposition of a negative nominal interest rate coupled with a suspension would cause the deposit price of currency to jump to the point that the expected negative deposit return to holding currency matched the negative nominal rate on deposits.
+Since merchants would make most of the currency deposits, they might take the trouble to collect the carry tax on currency from customers.
+Otherwise, the carry tax on currency would amount to a kind of sales tax paid by merchants.
+Either way, prices would adjust to determine the ultimate incidence of the carry tax.